hankbao/libreboot/docs/future/index.md

 Masłowski.

 About fixing remaining LCD panels on 5345:\
-\'polarity\' is mentioned in coreboot log (cbmem -c). compare output (with working and non-working panel). (and see the other notes in docs/future/)
+'polarity' is mentioned in coreboot log (cbmem -c). compare output (with working and non-working panel). (and see the other notes in docs/future/)